ssmlee04/blog/_posts/2016-10-15-setup-mongodb-on-ec2-ebs.md

 * Create an extra EBS volume
 * Initialize your EC2
 * Mount those volumes and create a filesystem there.
-* Configure your db, ec2 so that your mongodb can accept requests from now on.
+* Configure your db, ec2 so that your MongoDB can accept requests from now on.

 ### Advanced settings

-You can deploy mongodb across machines.
+You can deploy MongoDB across machines.
 Also on each EC2 you can do RAID-x for your data.

 ### Miscellaneous